 LinkedIn is growing in importance as we speak.
-Despite this, many professionals and business owners still see LinkedIn as a CV directory used by stuffy CEOs and spammy sales people.
+Despite this, many professionals and business owners still see LinkedIn as a CV directory used by stuffy CEOs and spammy salespeople.

-Hence they visit the platform sporadically or in case of an urgent need, such as the next career move or important business introduction.
+As a result, they visit the platform sporadically or in case of an urgent need, such as the next career move or important business introduction.
 Then they go silent again until the next time, when they log back in and find themselves scrambling to reconnect.